magreenberg/deprecated-k8s-apis/README.md

 # Introduction
+This repository provides scripts and data used to determine whether deprecated APIs are being used on a Kubernetes cluster.

 Documentation on Kubernetes deprecated APIs can be found in the [Deprecated API Migration Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/).
 That being said, it has been found that APIs were deprecated without appearing in the document.
-The first section of this document describes how to generate a complete list of available Kubernetes APIs for a given Kubernetes version.
-This list can be compared to lists generated for newer versions of Kubernetes in order to find deprecated APIs.
+The first section of this document provides a procedure that compares all available APIs in different Kubernetes versions and identifies which were removed between consecutive version.
+The scripts used for this procedure are present here for the use of the user.
+The scripts have been run on Kubernetes version 1.22 through 1.27 and the results are available in the [deprecated](./deprecated) directory.

+The second section of the documents checks whether any of the deprecated APIs were created/queried in the previous 24 hours.

+## Notes on Kubernetes Handling Deprecated APIs
+As discussed in [Kubernetes Issue 58131](https://github.com/kubernetes/kubernetes/issues/58131), Kubernetes stores API instances in `etcd` using the latest version.
+Therefore, for exampl,e if a deprecated CronJob instance is created with `apiVersion: batch/v1beta1`, from Kubernetes 1.21 and newer, the API would be stored internally as `apiVersion: batch/v1`.
+Similarly, if deprecated instances of CronJobs are queried using `kubectl get --all-namespaces cronjobs.v1beta1.batch`, CronJobs with `apiVersions: batch/v1` will also be listed.

+In order to indentify if/when deprecated APIs are used, Kubernetes keeps a counter of the usage with some additional information.
+The data is stored for up to 24 hour after the last API usage.

 # List of Deprecated APIs
 The script [scripts/deprecated-by-release.sh](./scripts/deprecated-by-release.sh) creates Kubernetes clusters using the [kind](https://github.com/kubernetes-sigs/kind/) Kubernetes implementation, lists all available Kubernetes APIs and then compares the list with the list of APIs from the previous Kubernetes release.